-- Locations is a rectangle that surrounds all of your locations.
+Locations in your data set will show a rectangle that surrounds all of your locations.

-These features are very useful, especially when you ahve a mix of some non standard Zip codes or addresses that otherwise might be hard to find with the basic google query.
+These features are very useful, especially when you have a mix of some non – standard Zip/postal codes or addresses that otherwise might be hard to find with the basic Google MAP API query.